Guidelines for Submission of Articles to the West of England Medical Journal

 Please submit papers for publication to the editor: email@example.com

 The guidelines are drawn up in accordance with the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals”.
-Articles submitted should be in line with their recommendations and make that explicit in their submission letter http://www.icmje.org/icmje-recommendations.pdf
+Articles submitted should be in line with their recommendations and make that explicit in their submission letter (you may need to copy this and paste it into a web browser) http://www.icmje.org/icmje-recommendations.pdf

 Publication charges: The Editorial Board reserves the right to charge for publication once the paper is accepted on the following basis: